FilippoMuschera/MyCodiceFiscale/README.md

 # MyCodiceFiscale
-Android app that evaluate your CF in reale time, and allows to save the CFs you computed
+Android app that evaluates your CF in real-time, and allows you to save the CFs you computed